 Capturing clear images without fluorescence blurring

 Zebrafish are used for various types of research because live tissues and cells can be observed due to their transparent bodies.
-There is the problem of difficult localization because spinal cords and neurons extend in three dimensions and therefore are susceptible to fluorescence blurring when observed with conventional fluorescence microscopes.
+However, determining localization can be difficult since spinal cords and neurons extend three-dimensionally, making them susceptible to fluorescence blurring when imaged under a conventional fluorescence microscope.

 Objective lens: CFI Plan Apo λ 100xH